slammingprogramming/Pong-Unleashed/README.md

 -fix issue with screen not clearing whenn navigating menus -fix issue with server hosting where invalid port is displayed even when a valid port is available.
 Also, add the default port to screen text and allow user to just leave it blank to go to default.
--Fix the same issue and add the same default functionality to join game -Fix issue with VS CPU menu that prevents progression.
+-Fix the same issue and add the same default functionality to join game

 ## License